 Pros: Even with a substantial American influence, Panama has managed to maintain an identity and strong sense of pride.
 Many taxi drivers are rocking the flag on their dashboards and many balcony’s have it in their window or waving in the breeze.
 What the American influence has brought is good: widespread Internet and strong levels of English.
 Lots of pretty girls here too, and the nightlife is loads of fun (apart from all the Reggaeton music…hate it, don’t understand it).

 Cons: Scammers.
-I'm convinced that Panama is a nation of born swindlers.
-Never have so many people tried to fuck me over on cab prices, restaurant prices, national park fees etc. I have still yet to experience this to such an extent in Latin America (although Dominican Republic was pretty bad).
+I’m convinced that Panama is a nation of born swindlers.
+Never have so many people tried to screw me over on cab prices, restaurant prices, national park fees etc. I have still yet to experience this to such an extent in Latin America (although Dominican Republic was pretty bad).
 They were really cool about it if you called them out (Panamanians are a cool people), but it got a tad irritating.
 Still not sure if this was simply bad luck.
 Also, it is quite a small country.
 Not a whole lot to explore outside of Panama City.

 And there you have it.

-Other cities that almost made the cut for the best cities to live in Latin America include Sao Paolo (too expensive/intimidating for first timers), Bogota (shit weather and surprisingly underdeveloped compared to Mexico City) and Santo Domingo (a bit rundown and the DR is too isolated).
+Other cities that almost made the cut for the best cities to live in Latin America include Sao Paolo (too expensive/intimidating for first timers), Bogota (bad weather and surprisingly underdeveloped compared to Mexico City) and Santo Domingo (a bit rundown and the DR is too isolated).

 But don’t take my word for it – book a plane ticket or two and check it out!